 Conclusion

 In conclusion, one can read a user password in Bash in various ways with different layers of protection.
 Moreover, one can store encrypted passwords using hash-based algorithms.
-I believe from now on you can take user password securely as well as encrypt password where necessary.
+I believe from now on you can take user passwords securely as well as encrypt passwords where necessary.

 People Also Ask